krossford/public/Paper-Plane-Master-Privacy-Policy.md

 For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information.
 The information that I request will be retained on your device and is not collected by me in any way.

-The app doesn't use third party services that may collect information used to identify you.
+The app does use third party services that may collect information used to identify you and improve the player experience.

+* [Unity Analytics](https://unity3d.com/legal/privacy-policy) will collect below information:
+  * Device Information: including various unique identifiers, such as IDFA, Android Ad ID, IDFV, MAC address
+  * Game play activity and actions

 **Log Data**